 Optimal Transport & Geometry

-In 1781, Gaspard Monge asked: Given two distributions μ\mu and ν\nu on Rd\mathbb{R}^d, what is the map T:RdRdT: \mathbb{R}^d \to \mathbb{R}^d that minimizes the total cost of transport?
+Monge asked in 1781, given distributions μ\mu and ν\nu on Rd\mathbb{R}^d, find the map T:RdRdT: \mathbb{R}^d \to \mathbb{R}^d that drops the total transport cost as low as it can go.

 minT#μ=νRdc(x,T(x))dμ(x)\min_{T_\# \mu = \nu} \int_{\mathbb{R}^d} c(x, T(x)) d\mu(x)